Arya182-ui/End2end-Chat/README.md

 **📊 Data & Privacy:**
 - No personal data collected by the application
-- Firebase terms of service apply to data transmission
+- WebSocket server doesn't persist any user data
 - Users responsible for compliance with local privacy laws
+- In-memory sessions auto-delete on disconnect

 </details>